Sabitra Bhandari: Hapoel Ra'anana

 In June 2023, Bhandari joined Israeli club Hapoel Ra'anana with the announcement receiving over 800 comments and thousands of views while the Israeli embassy in Kathmandu invited her to congratulate her personally.
 Bhandari made her club debut in August, playing in a cup match against Maccabi Kishronot Hadera, scoring a 90th minute goal in a 2–0 win.
 She opened the 2024–25 Ligat Nashim season well, scoring all 4 goals in a 4–0 victory over Ramat HaSharon.
 She also scored in her second match, a 1–1 draw against Hapoel Petah Tikva.
 Afterwards she scored an injury time equaliser against last season's runner-up Hapoel Katamon Jerusalem.
 Following the October 7 attacks, Bhandari's spell was cut short after scoring six goals in four league games as well as one goal in three cup matches.

-En Avant Guingamp
+Guingamp

 She made her debut on Feb 3rd, 2024 coming as a substitute on 78th minute.
-She scored her first goal against Lille OSC on March 2, 2024.In her first season, she scored 1 goal in 10 games for Guingamp.
+She scored her first goal against Lille OSC on March 2, 2024.
+In her first season, she scored 1 goal in 10 games for Guingamp.

 In 2024–25 season, she scored 6 goals in 19 games making her Guingamp's top goal scorer for 2024–25 season.
-On March 21, 2025, Bhandari scored brace against Paris Saint-Germain FC.
+On March 21, 2025, Bhandari scored brace against Paris Saint-Germain.
 She also scored hattrick against AS Saint-Étienne making her first ever Nepalese and South Asian player to score hattrick in top tier league in Europe.

 Wellington Phoenix

 In July 2025, Wellington Phoenix announced the signing of Bhandari on a two-year contract.
+On 20 December 2025, Sabitra Bhandari scored two goals and provided one assist for Wellington Phoenix in a league match against Sydney in the A-League Women.
+The match marked her fourth appearance for the club, during which she found the net for the first time.
+With this performance, Bhandari became the first Nepali footballer to score in the A-League Women.